124_Financing-indiv.jpg

 It's wise to improve a poor credit rating.
 Although a good credit score takes a long time to build, it's always advisable as it allows you to be seen in the most desirable light.

-There are a few things you can do to seem at your most attractive to lenders:
+There are a few things you can do to seem at your most attractive to adverse mortgage lenders:

 • Take the time to budget wisely.
 Reduce your costs where you can and always aim to have money left over at the end of each month